 The Research and Public History Department supports grant applications led by the Science Museum and partner universities as well as a growing programme of conferences, workshops and other events.

 If you would like to work with us please email us

 The Research and Public History department delivers academic quality research to our collections, audiences and concerns.
 Find out more about current and past research.

 Learn about opportunities for high-calibre biomedical researchers to carry out research with visitor volunteers in the Science Museum’s contemporary science wing.

 The Collaborative Doctoral Partnership (CDP) provides funding for doctoral projects.
-This year’s awards are due to be announced in January 2018.
+This year’s awards were announced in January 2018.

 Main image: Public History Research Programme Ph.D student Alice Haigh visiting the Science Museum to research her thesis.
 Pictured with 2004-172 Valve heater transformer from ‘Colossus’ .